andyglick/sysprops/README.md

 =======
 Import it in your IDE and run it there.
 Or run it as standalone java application. ( java -jar nameofjar ) You can add arguments to that to run a specific printer.

+In your IDE you can just run the Charsets, Locales or SystemProperties classes as Java Main class.

 Have Fun